Phertyma/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the previous one
+deletes all files that end with the character ~.